 Foods that Aggravate Psoriasis

-After years of research on psoriasis, there are a few food groups that have been found to be major instigators and aggravators to the disease.
+After years of research on psoriasis, there are a few food groups that are major instigators and aggravators of the disease.
 Here are the foods that should be avoided and why.
 With that said, it’s important to speak with your doctor before changing any aspect of your diet!

 Red Meat and Dairy